Syndux/WannaBnB/README.md

 ## Introduction
-A wanna-be AirBnB clone, WannaBnB, by Huey Nguyen.
+A wanna-be AirBnB, WannaBnB, by Huey Nguyen.

 ## List of technologies used on the project.
 - Express